mlanza/atomic/docs/command-query-protocols.md

 The first example is simulation.
 The second, side-effecting reality.
 See how, in the first, `conj` returns a result because it's a query and how, in the second, it doesn't because it's a command.

-This demonstrates how reference types, like arrays, can, if desired, be treated as value types.
+This demonstrates how reference types, like arrays, can, if desired, be handled as persistent types.
 The choice is in the protocol, the functions–pure or impure–one uses to operate against a thing.
+There are obvious performance implications surrounding the choice, but for the use cases common to many apps, not enough to be perceptible.

 ## Naming